tourism accreditation in australia

 ATAP is essentially a quality assurance program that offers consumers confidence that tourism operators have commitment to standards of product and service, continuous improvement, and truth in advertising.
 This is accomplished by accreditation to a defined set of management systems, policies and procedures which are administered and audited by the State-based tourism authorities.
 Like all quality assurance programs, the concept makes sense but the main beneficiaries tend to be the accreditation agencies/auditors rather than the licensees or consumers.

-The ATDW claims as listing benefits "massive" online exposure, comprehensive statistics, and cost effectiveness, on which basis Mumbles became accredited in mid 2015 under the "Trust the Tick" logo.
+The ATDW claims as listing benefits "massive" online exposure, comprehensive statistics, and cost effectiveness, on which basis Mumbles became accredited in mid 2015 under the "Trust the Tick" scheme administered by the Tourism Council of WA (TCWA).
 The reality bore no resembance to the claims:

 - Massive on-line exposure?
 ATDW distributors seem to like ponderously slow websites with very poor search facilities; with the utmost patience we couldn't find our own listing on some of them.
 They focus on the international market, and direct tourists to iconic destinations that they have probably already heard of.